kurtisyoung/vue-form-app/README.md

 # Vue Form App

 Built with `Vue` and `Nuxt JS`.
-The overall idea was to make as many reusable `Vue` components as possible so the code is DRY (Don't Repeat Yourself).
+I kept the code as DRY (Don't Repeat Yourself) as possible by creating generic reusable `Vue` Components.
 This project will generate static pages on build.

 I used `Airtable` as the database.
 Here is an overview of the database structure: